ncstate/ncstate-utility-bar-plugin/README.md

 For certain entities operating under unique circumstances, the utility bar might not be required.
 Exceptions will be handled on a case-by-case basis.
 Web Communications will provide support for the utility bar but will rely on each unit’s internal Web or IT staff to implement the bar.
 If you have questions about implementation or exceptions, email Web Communications at [web_feedback@ncsu.edu](mailto:web_feedback@ncsu.edu).

 ### To Use:
-Simply activate the plugin - the official NCSU utility bar should show up without any additional customization needed.
+Simply activate the plugin - the official NC State utility bar should show up without any additional customization needed.

 ### Customizable Options:
 There are a few customizable options available under Settings -> NC State Utility Bar from the WordPress admin dashboard.